Bloom-98/olympic-data-engineering-project/README.md

 # Tokyo-Olympics-Azure-Data-Engineering-Project

-I have created an Azure Cloud Data Engineering Project to analyze the Tokyo Olympics Dataset which includes creating ETL pipelines, sparck transformations and much more.
+I have created an Azure Cloud Data Engineering Project to analyze the Tokyo Olympics Dataset which includes creating ETL pipelines, transformation through spark and much more.

 ## Architecture Diagram